Frome and East Somerset

 Frome and East Somerset is a constituency of the House of Commons in the UK Parliament.
 It was first contested at the 2024 general election.
 It was created from the parts of the former constituencies of Somerton and Frome and North East Somerset as a result of the 2023 Periodic Review of Westminster constituencies.
 It has been represented since 2024 by Anna Sabine of the Liberal Democrats.

+Constituency profile

+Frome and East Somerset is a rural constituency located in Somerset.
+Frome is its largest town, with a population of around 29,000.
+Other settlements include the connected towns of Midsomer Norton and Radstock and the villages of Peasedown St John and Evercreech.
+Frome has a history of textile manufacturing and metalworking, and many of its residents commute to the nearby cities of Bath and Bristol.
+The town is generally wealthy and has been listed by The Sunday Times as the best place to live in South West England.
+Midsomer Norton and Radstock lie within the now-disused Somerset Coalfield, one of the few coal mining areas that existed in Southern England.
+House prices in the constituency are above national averages.

+In general, residents are older and have average levels of wealth and education compared to the rest of the country.
+White people made up 97% of the population at the 2021 census.
+At the local council level, Frome is represented by Green Party councillors, Radstock by the Labour Party and the rest of the constituency by a mixture of Liberal Democrats and Conservatives.
+An estimated 51% of voters in Frome and East Somerset supported leaving the European Union in the 2016 referendum, similar to the nationwide figure.

 Boundaries

 Under the 2023 Periodic Review of Westminster constituencies, the constituency was defined as being composed of the following as they existed on 1 December 2020: